berkeley-stat159/project-delta/code/scripts/README.md

 - `diagnosis`: Contains code to find, inspect, and remove outliers with respect to volume standard deviation. that highlight areas of task-dependent activation in the brain.
-- `linear_analysis`: Contains code to perform enhanced diagnoses of the data, using smoothed data, skipping the dropping of outliers, and adding linear and quadratic drift components to the generalized linear model approach.
+- `glm`: Contains code to fit and assess the use of a generalized linear model on the smoothed data.
+This follows the `convolution` and `diagnosis`, as one can see from the choice to skip dropping outliers.
 - `logistic`: Contains code to fit logistic regression models to predict subject response using three regressors: *parametric gain*, *parametric loss*, and the *euclidean distance* of the gain/loss combination from the diagonal of the